king3366ster/node_vue_init/README.md

 # node_npm_init
-npm init framework for webpack and post (frontend) and koa (backend)
+npm init framework for webpack and postcss (frontend) and koa (backend) with babel for es6 compatible